-In the United States, there is a median NRR of 120% in early April with 178% as the highest reported and 95% as the lowest reported.
+In the United States, there is a median NRR of 120% with 178% as the highest reported and 95% as the lowest reported.
 For comparison, the early-stage Danish companies have a median of 105% with 93% being the lowest and 162% being the highest.

 Unfolding the net revenue retention rate across the Danish-listed SaaS companies that report the metric, DecideAct - one of the early-stage companies - reported an upselling to existing customers of 62% and churn rate of 0%.
-A company such as Penneo, which is one of the largest Danish-listed SaaS companies, is successful in being able to both sell to existing customers with its digital signature solutions and cross-sell to existing customers with its acquired KYC solution.
-Impero has also reported a high net revenue retention rate by landing a large company locally and afterward expanding the contract globally across divisions and markets.
-On the other hand, RISMA sells a full suite solution to smaller customers with less opportunity to upsell, and OrderYOYO's usage-based business model has shown contraction in 2021 from the online takeaway market.
+A company such as Penneo, which is one of the largest Danish-listed SaaS companies, is successful in being able to both sell to existing customers with its digital signature solutions and cross-sell to existing customers with its KYC solution.
+MapsPeople and Impero have also reported a high net revenue retention rate by landing large companies locally and afterward expanding the contract globally across divisions and markets.
+On the other hand, RISMA, for instance, sells a full suite solution with less upsell potential, and OrderYOYO's usage-based business model has shown contraction in 2021 from the online takeaway market.

-Note: Reporting methodologies and business models vary between the companies. \Net revenue retention rate for MapsPeople's key segment, MapsIndoors, constitutes 71% of the total ARR \\DecideAct is calculated by 43%\\145% (contribution to ARR growth from existing customers).
+Note: Reporting methodologies and business models vary between the companies.
+Net revenue retention rate for MapsPeople's key segment, MapsIndoors, constitutes 71% of the total ARR DecideAct is calculated by 43%145% (contribution to ARR growth from existing customers).
 The light blue line is the median value.
-Source: Company reports 2021 and HC Andersen Capital.
+Source: Company reports 2021 and HC Anderson Control.